999pingGG/bod-scrapper/README.md

 4. `games` (completed)
 5. `movies` (completed)
 6. `hof` (completed)
+7. `freestyle` (completed)

 ## Upcoming spiders

 1. `forum`
-2. `freestyle`
-3. Anything else needed to clone the website.
+2. Anything else needed to clone the website.

 ## Standalone scripts

 ### scrap_files.py

 This script bruteforces `getfile.php`.
 Use it simply with `python3 scrap_files.py`.
 This should, in theory, download every existent levelpack, but apparently some of them are available only under `levels/` through their exact name.
-The levelpack spider should be already able to grab every levelpack.
+The levelpack spider should be able to grab every levelpack.

 ## Known issues

-- There is an unhandled edge case where there can be links in a levelpack creator field.
-The link and everything that comes after it is ignored.
+- The `hof` and `freestyle` spiders have hardcoded data to save dev time on something that is very unlikely to change in the future.

 ## License